 Narrow-leaved mountain mint is native to eastern North America.
 I collected these seeds from plants that grow wild in my meadow, where they grow very close to P. muticum and P. virginianum.
 I’m not sure how likely they are to cross, but in the interest of full disclosure, please be aware that there might be some possibility of natural hybridization.Full sun.
 Perennial; Zones 4 to 8.

-Collected in 2019 for the 2020 growing season.
+Collected in October 2020.
 Provenance Milford Township, Bucks County, PA.
 At least 30 seeds.